ericmiranda7/mydb/README.md

 #### TODO(): Byte Offset + Merging & Compaction
 Rather than maintaining one massive logfile, let's write the log to disk after every x mb.
 On this logfile, we run compaction (replacing old key-values with only the latest value).
-Further, we can also merge multiple segments into 1, allowing for compaction across segments (merging).
+Further, we could instead merge multiple segments into 1, allowing for compaction across segments (merging).

 **Cons**
 - [ ] Writes have become more complicated (as we have to maintain an index)
 - [ ] Index as metadata increases storage size
-- [x] Overwritten keys still aren't reclaimed
+- [x] ~~Overwritten keys still aren't reclaimed~~
-- [x] On restarts, we need to scan _smaller log segments to rebuild the index which is not too expensive_
+- [x] ~~On restarts, we need to scan _smaller log segments to rebuild the index which is not too expensive_~~
 - [ ] No. of keys is the amount of RAM you have
 - [ ] Unable to make range queries efficiently (give me all keys / values between 'apple' and 'bat')